haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 </a>

 In case the `caprieval` module is called after a clustering step an additional file will be present in the directory: `capri_clt.tsv`.
-This file contains the cluster ranking and score statistics, averaged over the minimumber number of models defined for clustering
+This file contains the cluster ranking and score statistics, averaged over the minimum number of models defined for clustering
 (4 by default), with their corresponding standard deviations.
 E.g.:

 <pre style="background-color:#DAE4E7">